renansep/RCView/README.md

 ```
 And add the appropriate constraints later.

-If you want to provide a custom initializers for your views remember to call super initializers in their implementations.
+If you want to provide custom initializers for your view remember to call super initializers in their implementations.

 ## Requirements